E60157/xb0g1/src/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: Deal with your problem by becoming rich
+    title: Deal with your problem by becoming rich!
     subtitle: Celebrating daily wins with YourGoal.
     actions:
       - label: Try for free